Tuttu7/Firewalld/README.md

  ```

- #### To display the services or ports currently open on the firewall for the public zone,
+ #### To display the services or ports currently open on the firewall for the public zone.

  ```
  [root@ip-172-31-59-247 ~]# firewall-cmd --list-all --zone=public